frictionlessdata/data-quality-dashboard/README.md

 ### Remote deployment

 We push to Heroku, and a `postinstall` script ensures that `app.ui` is bundled before the app is served.
+Make sure you set `NPM_CONFIG_PRODUCTION=false` to include `devDependencies` on Heroku.

 ## Data